History of Scottie Pippen in Timeline

 On January 21, 2010, the University of Central Arkansas retired Scottie Pippen's number 33.

-July 15, 2010: Returns to Bulls as Team Ambassador
+July 15, 2010: Return to the Bulls as Team Ambassador

 On July 15, 2010, Scottie Pippen returned to the Bulls organization as a team ambassador.

-On August 13, 2010, Scottie Pippen was inducted into the Naismith Memorial Basketball Hall of Fame for his individual career and as a member of the "Dream Team".
+On August 13, 2010, Scottie Pippen was simultaneously inducted into the Naismith Memorial Basketball Hall of Fame for his individual career and as a member of the "Dream Team".

-March 12, 2011: Honoring the 1991 Chicago Bulls Championship team
+March 12, 2011: 20th Anniversary of 1991 NBA Championship Commemoration

 March 17, 2011: Announcement of Bronze Statue